Quantum-Device-Lab-at-SNU/SNU-QDL-CryoSwitchController/README.md

         Disables the chopping function.
 When an overcurrent condition occurs, the controller will disable the output voltage.
 Please refer to the installation guide for further information.

+## License

+This project is licensed under the MIT License © Quantum Device Lab at SNU.

+It also includes code originally developed by QphoX B.V., licensed under the BSD 4-Clause License.
+See the [LICENSE](./LICENSE) file for details.